Ahracodes/documentation/content/developer/howtos/upgrade_custom_db.rst

 Stop the developments
 =====================

-Upgrade can be a tough process, starting it requires commitment and will block a significant amount of your development resources.
-If you decide to keep going for developments during that process, you will inevitably have to block resources for a longer time to work on the upgrade.
-Those features will need to be re-upgraded and tested, everytime you change them.
+Starting an upgrade requires commitment and development resources need to be allocated to it.
+If developments keep being made at the same time, those features will need to be re-upgraded and tested everytime you change them.
 This is why we recommend a complete freeze of the codebase when starting the upgrade process.
-Of course, you can still work on bugfix but developing new features is not productive.
+Needless to mention that bug fixing is exempt from this recommendation.

 Once you have stopped development, it is a good practice to assess the developments made and compare them with the features introduced between you current version and the version you are targeting.
 Challenge the developments as much as possible, find functionnal workarounds.
-Removing redundancy between your developments and the standard version of Odoo will lead to an eased upgrade process and reduce your technical debt.
+Removing redundancy between your developments and the standard version of Odoo will lead to an eased upgrade process and reduce the technical debt.

 .. note::
    You can find information on the changes between versions in the `release notes
    <https:/odoo.com/page/release-notes>`_.
-   Those may seem light at first but they will help you point out what needs to be checked during the upgrade process.
+Those may seem light at first but they will help point
+   out what needs to be checked during the upgrade process.

 .. _upgrade_custom/request_upgrade: